 However, they face some ardent opposition.

 The American Civil Liberties Union (ACLU) continuously strikes back.
-They publish papers about the unconstitutional nature of officializing a single U.S. language, using James Adam’s failed attempt at establishing an official academy devoted to English in 1780 as an example, an act that was declared “undemocratic” at the time.
+They publish papers about the unconstitutional nature of officializing a single U.S. language, using John Adams’ failed attempt at establishing an official academy devoted to English in 1780 as an example, an act that was declared “undemocratic” at the time.

-In a country whose national holiday memorializes a ferocious fight for freedom and independence for all, we see citizens divided: some find it patriotic to say “This is America, we speak English here”, while others find it fundamentally undemocratic.
+In a country whose national holiday memorializes a ferocious fight for freedom and independence for all, we see citizens divided: some find it patriotic to say, “This is America, and we speak English here,” while others find it fundamentally undemocratic.

 The good news?
 Everyone has the right to think what they please.